MistyCommunity/Documentation/src/content/onboarding/get-started/powering-up-down.md

 2. Wait 10 seconds.
 3. Turn on the power switch on Misty's back again.
 4. Once you see the blue LED light and Misty's eyes fully re-open, you're ready.

+**Note: If Misty is charging during a restart, after she has fully restarted you must unplug the adaptor from the power port on her back, then plug it back in again for charging to continue.**

 ## Turning Misty Off